WinterDog/Shegelmetris/README.md

 #### ENG

 Simple Tetris clone game, written by me as a part of technical test.
-It was written with C++ and pure OpenGL.
+It was created with C++ and pure OpenGL.
 The only external libraries in use are [GLM](http://glm.g-truc.net/) (math library) and [cereal](http://uscilab.github.io/cereal/) (settings serialization).

-This project is fully open source and in public domain.
+The project is fully open source and in public domain.
 Feel free to use it however you want (just make sure to read **Credits** section about external libraries).

 ### Installation

-The game is written fully in Visual Studio 2015 Community Edition.
-VS solution is located at the root directory.
+The game is created with Visual Studio 2015 Community Edition.
+VS solution file is located in the root directory.

 ### Usage

 To run the compiled 32-bit release version, launch **Game/Shegelmetris.exe**.
-Game settings are in the **Game/Config.xml**.
+Game settings are defined in **Game/Config.xml**.

 ### Structure